LuischsQuark/Smartsheet-Attachment-Workflows-v1.0/README.md

 - Enhanced UI for better user experience.
 - OAuth authentication for improved security.
 - Advanced error handling and notifications.
+- Include an option to choose the target Task Name instead of using an exact match to increase use-cases.

 ## Contributing